 KPMG employees responsible for engaging third parties to which Personal Data covered by this Privacy Shield Policy will be transferred are responsible for obtaining appropriate assurances that such third parties have an obligation to conduct themselves in accordance with the applicable provisions of this Privacy Shield Principles, including any applicable contractual assurances required by Privacy Shield.

-KPMG commits to subject to the Privacy Shield Principles all Personal Data received by KPMG in the U.S. from European Union member countries in reliance on the Privacy Shield.
+KPMG commits to subject to the Privacy Shields’ Principles all Personal Data received by KPMG in the U.S. from European Union member countries and Switzerland in reliance on the respective Privacy Shield framework.

-KPMG notifies Data Subjects covered by this Privacy Shield Policy about its data practices regarding Personal Data received by KPMG in the U.S. from European Union member countries in reliance on the Privacy Shield, including the types of Personal Data it collects about them, the purposes for which it collects and uses such Personal Data, the types of third parties to which it discloses such Personal Data and the purposes for which it does so, the rights of Data Subjects to access their Personal Data, the choices and means that KPMG offers for limiting its use and disclosure of such Personal Data, how KPMG’s obligations under the Privacy Shield are enforced, and how Data Subjects can contact KPMG with any inquiries or complaints.
-Notice is provided in clear and conspicuous language—including through this Privacy Shield Policy—when Data Subjects are first asked to provide Personal Data covered by this Privacy Shield Policy to KPMG or as soon thereafter as is practicable, but in any event before KPMG uses such Personal Data for a purpose other than that for which it was originally collected or processed by the transferring organization located in the European Union or discloses it for the first time to a third party.
+KPMG notifies Data Subjects covered by this Choice Privacy Shield Policy about its data practices regarding Personal Data received by KPMG in the U.S. from European Union member countries and Switzerland in reliance on the respective Privacy Shield framework, including the types of Personal Data it collects about them, the purposes for which it collects and uses such Personal Data, the types of third parties to which it discloses such Personal Data and the purposes for which it does so, the rights of Data Subjects to access their Personal Data, the choices and means that KPMG offers for limiting its use and disclosure of such Personal Data, how KPMG’s obligations under the Privacy Shield are enforced, and how Data Subjects can contact KPMG with any inquiries or complaints.

 If Personal Data covered by this Privacy Shield Policy is to be used for a new purpose that is materially different from that for which the Personal Data was originally collected or subsequently authorized, or is to be disclosed to a non-agent third party, KPMG will provide Data Subjects with an opportunity to choose whether to have their Personal Data so used or disclosed.
 Requests to opt out of such uses or disclosures of Personal Data should be sent to: firstname.lastname@example.org